frvgmxntx/dxts/README.md

 KEYMAP=us
 ```

-3. Add btrfs module to kernel by editing /etc/mkinitcpio.conf.
+3. Add btrfs or xfs module to kernel by editing /etc/mkinitcpio.conf.
 ```
 ...
 MODULES=(btrfs) # or xfs